puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-windows-information-protection.md

 ## Overview

 Windows Information Protection (WIP) is a Windows 10 feature that helps protect enterprise data from unauthorized or accidental disclosure.
-Organizations are seeing an increased risk of sharing corporate data outside the workplace.
-This risk is caused by the increased use of personal devices and the combination of personal and work-related activities on corporate devices.
+With the rise of remote work, there's an increased risk of sharing corporate data outside the workplace.
+This risk increases when personal activities and work activities occur on corporate devices.

+Microsoft Edge supports WIP to help protect content in a web environment where users often share and distribute content.

 ### System requirements